willhuff0/mcfp/README.md

 ## Example

-Prints to chat the Fibonacci sequence up to 701408733
+Prints to chat the Fibonacci sequence up to n = 44, 701408733

 ```c
 var a = 0;